-Susan Bruce, M.Ed., is director of the University of Virginia’s Center for Alcohol and Substance Education.
-She has over 20 years of experience in collegiate health promotion and has developed nationally recognized substance abuse and sexual assault education and prevention programs.
-She has expertise in the social norms approach and co-directs the NCAA-funded APPLE conferences, the leading national training symposiums dedicated to substance abuse prevention and health promotion for student-athletes and athletics department administrators.
+Susie Bruce, M.Ed., is director of The Gordie Center at the University of Virginia, which works to end hazing and substance misuse among college and high school students nationwide through evidence-informed, student-tested resources.
+Susie has over 20 years of experience in collegiate health promotion and has developed nationally recognized substance misuse and sexual violence prevention programs.
+She has expertise in the social norms approach, peer education, and curriculum infusion strategies and directs the NCAA-funded APPLE Training Institutes: the leading national training symposiums dedicated to substance abuse prevention and health promotion for student-athletes and athletics departments.

 After completing a B.S. in Engineering at the University of Redlands in 1989, Doug began his student affairs career continuing on the housing staff.
 He also dabbled in career services, recreation, student activities, orientation and Greek Life.
 After identifying his passion for substance abuse prevention, he completed a M.A.
 Education (Counseling) in 1991, also from the University of Redlands.
 After successfully writing and implementing a federal grant from the Department of Education, he developed a comprehensive substance abuse prevention program at the University of Redlands, strongly based in peer education and student programming.He took that model to the University of California, Riverside in 1998, where he successfully implemented and expanded the model over 12 years.
 In the summer of 2010, he accepted a position as Alcohol Programs Manager at the University of California, Irvine where he also currently serves as the Interim Director of the Health Education Center.
 Doug is also very connected as a volunteer nationally.
 He has served The BACCHUS Network since 1993, serving as California State Coordinator, Area Two (Southwest Region) Consultant, and currently as national Coordinator of Student Athlete Affiliate Support.
 In 1995, the CHAMPS/Life Skills program served as his bridge to athletics.
 Active with the NCAA since 2000, he has served as a facilitator for the National Student-Athlete Leadership Conference and on the CHAMPS/Life Skills Advisory Team.
 He is currently on the APPLE Conference Advisory Team, StepUp!
 Bystander Program Advisory Board and the OneStudent/No Woman Left Behind Advisory Board.